 Weird things that make me extra happy: 60’s and 70’s music and fashion, animé, hot and humid Atlanta summers (free facial!), any kind of dance, especially flamenco.

 For the past 11 years, her focus has been on healing people through plant-based eating.
-Her book, "The Fiber Effect: Stop Counting Calories (and Fat and Sugar) and Start Counting Fiber," with Hatherleigh Press is scheduled to launch in December 2020, followed by a second book, "The Vegan Athlete" scheduled to launch in 2021.
+Her book, "The Fiber Effect: Stop Counting Calories and Start Counting Fiber," with Hatherleigh Press is available for preorder, and will be followed by a second book, "The Vegan Athlete" scheduled to launch in 2021.

 She's been regularly featured on The Weather Channel and NBC-affiliate, Atlanta & Company.